These Bakery Style Blueberry-Lemon Muffins are tender and moist with a buttery streusel topping and a drizzle of sweet lemon glaze. Irresistible!

 - Make them think and solve problems appropriate to their age.
 Ask the kids questions as you proceed.
 “What would happen if we added too much flour?”
 “Why do we need to add baking powder, or, what would happen if we skipped the baking powder?”
 “What is vanilla used for?”
 There are also math problems that can be solved in the kitchen as well as history (when and how recipes have come into being) and geography (where a particular recipe originates from).

 - Most importantly have fun!
 You’re creating memories both you and the children will carry with them for many years to come.If you’re looking for a great way to start cooking with your children, grandchildren, nieces, nephews, etc., this blueberry muffin recipe is perfect.

-You can even include a foreign language lesson, teaching the kids to say, “Bon Appetit!” as they offer their delicious muffins to family, friends, and guests, who will be sure to offer rave reviews.
+You can even include a foreign language lesson, teaching the kids to say, “Bon Appetit!” as they offer their delicious Bakery Style Blueberry-Lemon Muffins to family, friends, and guests, who will be sure to offer rave reviews.

 Bakery Style Lemon-Blueberry Muffins

-Tender, moist muffins with a buttery streusel topping and a drizzle of sweet lemon glaze.
+These Bakery Style Blueberry-Lmon Muffins are tender and moist with a buttery streusel topping and a drizzle of sweet lemon glaze.
 Irresistible!

 - Prep Time: 30 mins

 - Cook Time: 25 mins